 What Is the D-10 Visa?

 The D-10 (ꡬ직 λΉ„μž) is Korea's official job seeker visa.
-It allows foreign nationals to reside in Korea for up to 6 months (extendable once for another 6 months, up to 1 year total) while looking for employment or preparing to start a business.
+It lets foreign nationals stay in Korea for up to 6 months, extendable once for another six, so a full year total, while you look for work or prepare to start a business.

 Unlike a tourist visa, the D-10 lets you legally be in Korea for the explicit purpose of job hunting β€” attending interviews, submitting applications, and negotiating contracts.
 You cannot work for pay while on the D-10, but you can do everything that leads up to a job offer.